rperry99/nike-website-redesign/README.md

 All I am doing is turning the design someone else did into code.

 Unfortunately, I do not know who the designer is.
 If there is an issue with this, please let me know and I will take this down.

+# nike-website-redesign

+I applied to a company and they gave me the .AI file to recreate.